Adityak204/era_v3_session12_assignment/README.md

 # Shakespear - GPT
 This project contains a GPT-2 model trained on Julius Caesar Play written by Shakespear.
 GPT-2 is a transformer-based language model that can generate human-like text.
 The model architecture is heavily based on the Andrey Karpathy's video: "[Let's build GPT: from scratch, in code, spelled out.](https://www.youtube.com/watch?v=kCc8FmEb1nY&ab_channel=AndrejKarpathy)"

+Model has been trained on Kaggle using the 16GB - T4 GPU.
+Maximum batch size that can be used without getting OOM error was 4.
+The model has been trained for 60 epochs.

 ## Model Highlights
 - This GPT model has 12 transformer blocks
 - Total number of parameters in the model is 85.9 M
 - Encoder used here is a manually created text to char encoder
 - Vocab size is 65
 - In the self-attention block, masking is used to prevent the model from looking into the future tokens

 ## HuggingFace Space
 The model is available on HuggingFace space.
 You can access the model using the following link: [Julius-Caesar-Play-GPT]()